CharlesCastelot/Minecraft-Stronghold-Calculator/README.md

 The resulting coordinates not only pinpoint the stronghold's location in the overworld but also provide its corresponding position in the Nether dimension.<br>
 This tool significantly simplifies the task of finding strongholds in Minecraft, enhancing the overall gaming experience.<br>

-Those are the inputs of the code:
+Those are the inputs of the code:<br>
 ![image](https://github.com/CharlesCastelot/Minecraft-Stronghold-Calculator/assets/89413211/ed0f2b01-3a91-4c9f-b897-ea40530d6490)

-And this is what the console displays:
+And this is what the console displays:<br>
 ![image](https://github.com/CharlesCastelot/Minecraft-Stronghold-Calculator/assets/89413211/bdc994c0-b446-42ba-96b7-d2d9834f0483)